Gigi Saul Guerrero: 2011-2018: Early Career

-2019–present: Breakthrough
+2019-present: Breakthrough

 In 2019, Variety selected her as one of the "10 Latinxs to Watch."
 She directed an episode of the horror anthology series Into the Dark for Blumhouse, and voiced Vida in Super Monsters.
 Guerrero received the job for the latter from Blumhouse after criticizing the original script for not being authentically Mexican.
 Guerrero insisted upon casting actors who were of Mexican descent and would switch between directing in English and Spanish while on set.
 To create a greater intensity for the finale, most of the episode was shot in chronological order.
 Guerrero's episode for Into the Dark, titled Culture Shock, premiered at the 2019 Etheria Film Night.
-In reflecting the current migrant situation in American, Guerrero stated it was "everybody’s horror story."
-Culture Shock was critically acclaimed, garnering 100% approval on Rotten Tomatoes and with some critics calling it the best in the series.

-La Quinceañera screened as part of the 2019 Vancouver Women in Film Festival.
-In September 2019, she signed a first-look film and television deal with Blumhouse.
+Culture Shock addressed themes of immigration and cultural identity, receiving critical acclaim with a 100% approval rating on Rotten Tomatoes, albeit based on a limited number of reviews.
+However, it holds a more modest audience rating of 5.9 and has garnered mixed critic reviews on IMDb.

-In October 2019, Screen Gems signed her to direct an untitled studio feature film based on the mythology of Santa Muerte, with a script by her frequent collaborator McKenzie.
+In October 2019, Guerrero signed a first-look deal with Blumhouse and was attached to direct an untitled project for Screen Gems, based on the mythology of Santa Muerte.
 In January 2020, it was announced Guerrero was hired by Orion Pictures to direct the horror thriller 10-31, to be produced by Eli Roth, however Orion decided not to move forward shortly after.
 In March 2021, Guerrero was announced to direct Oscar-nominated actress Adriana Barraza in the film Bingo Hell for Amazon Studios.

-Guerrero stars and voices Mischa Jackson/Lebron in the animated Peacock series, Supernatural Academy, based on the Young-Adult fantasy books by Jaymin Eve.
+Guerrero stars and voices Mischa Jackson/Lebron in the animated Peacock series Supernatural Academy based on the Young-Adult fantasy books by Jaymin Eve.

 Personal life

-Guerrero is inspired by horror that is new and unique, believing that story is the most important element to a movie.
-She uses humour to ease tension.
-Her self-described style is, "gritty, gory" with a "Tex-Mex" feel.
-She cites seeing a re-release of the director’s cut of The Exorcist in theatres when she was nine as having an influence on her.
-Guerrero counts among her inspirations "The Three Amigos of Cinema" (Guillermo del Toro, Alfonso Cuarón and Alejandro G. Iñárritu), in addition to Robert Rodriguez, Rob Zombie and Quentin Tarantino.
-Guerrero credits her Mexican heritage for influencing her filmmaking.
-The way that her Latin culture cherishes and celebrates death allows her to talk about it in her films.

-Guerrero is known as "La Muñeca Del Terror" in Latin America, which translates to "The Doll of Terror".
+Guerrero's work often draws on her Mexican heritage, particularly the cultural relationship with death.
+She has cited filmmakers Guillermo del Toro, Alfonso Cuarón, Alejandro G. Iñárritu, Robert Rodriguez, and Quentin Tarantino as major influences.